Email obfuscation: What works in 2026?

 email

-Server-side libraries make it trivial to undo URL encoding, so this technique is essentially worthless.
+Server-side libraries make it trivial to undo URL encoding, so this technique is essentially worthless—and, yet, it still stops most harvesters.

 HTML